Charcoal Air Purifier: Using Activated Charcoal

 Types of Pollutants Activated Charcoal Can Absorb

-Activated charcoal can absorb a variety of pollutants, however, it’s crucial to remember that while activated charcoal is versatile, it can’t remove all types of airborne pollutants.
+Activated charcoal can absorb a variety of pollutants; however, it’s crucial to remember that while it is versatile and fine for many common indoor air issues, it can’t remove all types of airborne pollutants.

-- Volatile Organic Compounds (VOCs): These are gases emitted from certain solids or liquids, including paints, cleaning supplies, pesticides, building materials, and more.
-Activated charcoal can effectively trap many of these compounds.
+1. Volatile Organic Compounds (VOCs): These are gases emitted from certain solids or liquids, including paints, cleaning supplies, pesticides, building materials, and more.
+Activated charcoal can effectively trap many of these compounds, such as formaldehyde.

-- Chemical Fumes: Activated charcoal can absorb various harmful chemical fumes, making it useful in industrial settings and for those living in highly polluted areas.
+3. Chemical Fumes: Activated charcoal can absorb various harmful chemical fumes, including formaldehyde and nitrogen dioxide, making it useful in industrial settings and for those living in highly polluted areas.

 Limitations of Activated Charcoal in Air Purification